quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 error.
 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.

-## Multiple RELIABLE_RESET_STREAM frames {#multiple-frames}
+## Multiple RELIABLE_RESET_STREAM / RESET_STREAM frames {#multiple-frames}

 The initiator MAY send multiple RELIABLE_RESET_STREAM frames for the same stream in order to reduce the Reliable Size.
+Sending a RESET_STREAM frame is equivalent to sending a RELIABLE_RESET_STREAM frame with a Reliable Size of 0.

-It MUST NOT increase the Reliable Size.
+The iniator MUST NOT increase the Reliable Size.
 When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application before surfacing the stream reset error.
 It MUST NOT expect the delivery of any data beyond that byte offset.

-When sending another RELIABLE_RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
+When sending another RELIABLE_RESET_STREAM or RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

 Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size to be received after a RELIABLE_RESET_STREAM frame with a lower